ramrom/rams_dot_files/cheatsheets/tech_standands_info.md

 - Oauth - invented in 2006 out of twitter OpenID standard
     - oauth 1.0 came out in 2007, by google engineer
     - 2.0 came out in 2013, not backwards compatible with 1.0
+    - martin fowler ruby scripting to do oauth 2.0 with google: https://martinfowler.com/articles/command-line-google.html
 - OpenID Connect(OIDC) - built on top of oauth 2.0, includes identity stuff, has an IdP
     - dont need a user/pass for each website, can have one idp and an RP for each website/application/client
 - WebAuthN